openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Verifier MAY send an Authorization Request as Request Object by value or by reference as defined in JWT-Secured Authorization Request (JAR) [@RFC9101].
 Additionally, the request can be an object containing only a subset of parameters needed to, in a subsequent step, request the creation of a request object from the Verifier through an HTTPS POST request via a newly introduced `create request endpoint`.

-The Verifier articulates requirements of the Credential(s) that are requested using `presentation_definition` and `presentation_definition_uri` parameters that contain a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange].
-Wallet implementations MUST process Presentation Definition JSON object and select candidate Verifiable Credential(s) using the evaluation process described in Section 8 of [@!DIF.PresentationExchange].
+The Verifier specifies the requirements for the Credential(s) being requested using the `presentation_definition` and `presentation_definition_uri` parameters.
+These parameters contain a Presentation Definition JSON object as outlined in Section 5 of [@!DIF.PresentationExchange].
+Wallet implementations are required to process this Presentation Definition JSON object and select suitable Verifiable Credential(s) following the evaluation process detailed in Section 8 of [@!DIF.PresentationExchange].

 The Verifier communicates a Client Identifier Scheme that indicate how the Wallet is supposed to interpret the Client Identifier and associated data in the process of Client identification, authentication, and authorization using `client_id_scheme` parameter.
 This parameter enables deployments of this specification to use different mechanisms to obtain and validate Client metadata beyond the scope of [@!RFC6749].
 A certain Client Identifier Scheme MAY require the Verifier to sign the Authorization Request as means of authentication and/or pass additional parameters and require the Wallet to process them.